Layers of Serenity and Vibrance: A Day Painted in Kaohsiung

 • Official: Mandarin Chinese

-• English: Moderately spoken (in tourist areas and among younger generations)
+• English: Moderately spoken in tourist areas, limited in local areas

 Currency